edmundsamina/edmundsamina/README.md

 * 🌍  I'm based in London, U.K.
 * 🖥️  See my portfolio at [Comming soon...](http://comingsoon....)
 * ✉️  You can contact me at [edmundsamina@gmail.com](mailto:edmundsamina@gmail.com)
-* 🧠  I'm learning Typescript and Tailwind.
+* 🧠  I'm learning lots of new things, but looking to improve on TypeScript and learn Tailwind.

 ### Skills